 For example, you’ll find "First Comes Love, Then Comes Malaria" by Eve Brown-Waite, published by Broadway Books in 2009 in New York City.
 Her first effort, Brown-Waite’s tour de force centers upon her adventures in the Third World as a member of the Peace Corps along with the story of finding the love of her life.

 Also on the emporium’s shelf is Marian A. Kelner’s "As a Sailboat Seeks the Wind: Collected Writings" (2010) along with Maureen Kennedy’s "The Path of Remembering: Who We Are and Why We’re Here."
-On hand, too, are "Totems for Stewards of the Earth, Volume 1" by
+On hand, too, are "Totems for Stewards of the Earth, Volume 1" by Cie Simurro/Thunderbird Starwoman and "Danger in the Air," a new release from White River Press by Dusty J. Miller.

 In addition, you can come across works by Lyn Clark of the Montague area.
 HV carries both "The Bolt Hole" (2007) and "Darthela’s Ashes ... the Continuing Saga of Summer Village" (2011).
 Nan Williams is featured with her "Wild Side Adventures: a Memoir," illustrated by Mary Jo Phelps.